eurostat/NLP4Stat/README.md

 Like before, if it is your first instantiation of the database,  please use the ![global script](/Script%20SQL/cdb_global_data_v1_2021-06-01.sql) .

-If is an update, the scripts needed can be find in the Script SQL folder
+If it is an update, the scripts needed can be find in the Script SQL folder

 ### 4. Knowledge database